V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-dlrm.md

    3. categorical features
       1. Corresponding VRM Bone
    4. A missing value means the field is empty.
-6. Train.
-7. Test.
-8. Use on cpu and in Godot Engine.
-   1. Probability of a click.

 ## Positive Consequences <!-- optional -->